 Should I bring my insurance card with me to the hospital?

 Yes.
 Insurance information is collected during the registration process.
+Prairie Lakes Healthcare System accepts most insurance plans.

 Will you bill my insurance company?

-Yes.
-As a courtesy to our patients, Prairie Lakes Healthcare System will bill your insurance company or companies for you.
+Yes, Prairie Lakes Healthcare System will bill your insurance company or companies for you.
 It is your responsibility, however, to provide any requested information the insurance company needs in regard to your hospitalization.
 Prairie Lakes Healthcare System will also file Worker's Compensation claims.

 How do I know if my insurance company will cover the charges?